 (4) Expert Discovery.

 (A) Deposition of an Expert Who May Testify.
-A party may depose any person who has been disclosed as an expert witness under Rule 26.1(a)(6).
+A party may depose any person who has been disclosed as an expert witness under Rule 26.1(d)(1).

+(B) Trial Preparation Protection for Draft Reports or Disclosures.
+Rules 26(b)(3)(A) and (B) protect drafts of any report or disclosure required under Rule 26.1(d), regardless of the form in which the draft is recorded.

+(C) Trial-Preparation Protection for Communications Between a Party’s Attorney and Expert Witnesses.
+Rules 26(b)(3)(A) and (B) protect communications between the party’s attorney and any expert witness regardless of the form of the communications, except to the extent that the communications:

+(i) relate to compensation for the expert’s study or testimony;

+(ii) identify facts or data that the party’s attorney provided and that the expert considered in forming the opinions to be expressed; or

+(iii) identify assumptions that the party’s attorney provided and that the expert relied on in forming the opinions to be expressed.

-) Expert Employed Only for Trial Preparation.
+(D) Expert Employed Only for Trial Preparation.
 Ordinarily, a party may not discover facts known or opinions held by an expert who has been retained or specially employed by another party in anticipation of litigation or preparation for trial and who is not expected to be called as a witness at trial.
 A party may discover such facts or opinions only:

 (i) as provided in Rule 35(d); or